 We think that sex needs to be addressed before marriage.
 Yes, we are quite aware that many couples engage in sex prior to marriage.
 But, even so, sex needs to be discussed as to expectations for your marriage.
 The rather tragic irony these days is that many persons have quite a lot of sex before they get married and then once married, in a rather short time they do not have much sex with their spouse.
 This is backwards.
 People – as difficult as it may be – ought to save sex for marriage and then have good (even great), mutually satisfying sexual relations and intimacy frequently with their spouse.
 To be sure, achieving that great and mutually satisfying sexual relationship with one’s spouse requires ongoing effort and is a learning experience.
 That is a challenge, but it is also quite rewarding and exhilarating to work towards.
 Realizing that it takes time to learn about each other and about each other’s bodies, do not despair, but persevere in your loving experiences in sexual intimacy with your spouse.

 During sexual intimacy, the spouses open themselves up emotionally as well as physically.
 And, husbands do have emotions, even if they do not always show evidence of such.
 The fact is that both spouses are vulnerable within the loving sexual relationship.
-Yet, with shared mutual respect, mutual acceptance and honest, open 2 way communication as to needs and expectations, the most vulnerable shared moments in sexual intimacy can be some of the most gratifying emotional and psychological experiences in your marriage.
+Yet, with shared mutual respect, mutual acceptance, trust, and honest, open 2 way communication as to needs and expectations, the most vulnerable shared moments in loving, sexual intimacy can be some of the most gratifying emotional and psychological experiences in your marriage.
 Bear that in mind, and do not neglect your loving sexual relationship with your spouse.

 I do think that we need to do a better job of raising our daughters here in the US to be more giving.
 There is more to the problem here than just 50 years of toxic gender feminism.
 As we opined previously on this blog, in the US, there is a several generations old societal proclivity for spoiling female children.
 (It is the opposite to Asia, where male children tend to be spoiled and female children are treated quite badly.)
 We need to do a better job of instructing and teaching our daughters to more properly understand their future role as a loving and supportive wife for their husband.